digital-asset/daml/docs/source/daml/intro/11_Testing.rst

    Contract keys can seem like a way out, but they are not.
 Contract keys are resolved to Contract IDs during the interpretation phase on the participant node.
 So it reduces latencies slightly by moving resolution from the client layer to the participant layer, but it doesn't remove the issue.
 Going back to the auction example above, if Alice sent a command ``exerciseByKey @Auction auctionKey Bid with amount = 100``, this would be resolved to an ``exercise cid Bid with amount = 100`` during interpretation, where ``cid`` is the participant's best guess what ContractId the key refers to.
 3. Avoid workflows that encourage multiple parties to simultaneously try to exercise a consuming choice on the same contract.
 For example, imagine an ``Auction`` contract containing a field ``highestBid : (Party, Decimal)``.
 If Alice tries to bid $100 at the same time that Bob tries to bid $90, it doesn't matter that Alice's bid is higher.
 The second transaction to be sequenced will be rejected as it has a write collision with the first.
 It's better to record the bids in separate ``Bid`` contracts, which can be written to independently.
 Again, think about how you would structure this data in a relational database to avoid data loss due to race conditions.
 4. Think carefully about storing ContractIds.
 Imagine you had created a sharded user directory according to 1.
 Each user has a ``User`` contract that store their display name and party.
 Now you write a chat application where each ``Message`` contract refers to the sender by ``ContractId User``.
 If the user changes their display name, that reference goes stale.
 You either have to modify all messages that user ever sent, or become unable to use the sender contract in DAML.
+If you need to be able to make this link inside DAML, Contract Keys help here.
+If the only place you need to link ``Party`` to ``User`` is the UI, it might be best to not store contract references in DAML at all.

 Collisions due to Ignorance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~